"Did you hit Hailey?" the anger-management counselor stabbed at J-Ryze.

 "Alright Jay, you’re a good guy.
 And you know, I think I speak for everyone here, when I say you’re going places man.
 You’re different than anybody else we’ve had here, and you’ve brought a lot of fresh insight and thoughts we’ve never seen before.
 Best of luck to you man."

-<Anger Management Group Cheers, and Jason receives the only back-slaps and hand-shakes any member received on departure.>
+<Anger Management Group Cheers, and J-Ryze receives the only back-slaps and hand-shakes any member received on departure.>

 For Hailey, being deprived of her ‘drug’ of constant support was a shock.
 All of a sudden she was being called on to ‘work’ for it, and really step up her game…fast.

-She figured dumping Jason would be easier than ryzing with him.
+She figured dumping Jay would be easier than ryzing with him.

 Some people can handle he passion, others not so much.